tbmasood/VALET/README.md

 ## Using through Jupyter notebook
 The package can also be imported in a Jupyter lab and notebook.
 See [`plot_transition_diagram.ipynb`](plot_transition_diagram.ipynb) for an example use case.

+You can change the installation option to automatically install Jupyter lab in your virtual environment as follows:

+`
+(valet-venv) $ python -m pip install -e .[jupyter]
+`
+Then launch jupyter lab:
+`
+(valet-venv) $ jupyter-lab
+`

 ## Command line execution
 After installation, the library can also be executed from command line as follows: